University-of-Toronto-Schools/elevens-2023-assignment-template/README.md

     * in the `Deck.java` file, add a constructor that takes no arguments and returns a standard 52-card deck.
     * if you want to call the constructor you have written previously, the syntax for calling a constructor from within the same class is `this(<params>)`, where `<params>` is the parameter list of the constructor being called.

+## Activity 8: Write the `ElevensBoard` Class

+### Introduction

+We will now use the classes `Rank`, `Suit`, `Card` and `Deck` to write the `ElevensBoard` class, which defines the rules of the game and allows the GUI to play an interactive version.
+Along the way we will encounter **subclasses** and the keywords `abstract` and `extends`.

+### Exploration

+Open the file `Board.java` in your IDE.
+Read through the code, and observe:

+* the class definition contains the keyword `abstract`
+* there are definitions and implementations for the instance fields and methods from the listing above that can be used interchangably for the three solitare games.
+* there are method headers, but no method bodies, for methods that each solitare game needs, but would have different definitions.
+These method headers also contiain the keyword `abstract`.

+`Board` is called an **abstract class**.
+Abstract classes cannot be instantiated; instead, they act as supertypes for **concrete classes**.